Services for Students |

 All international students on F-1 or J-1 visa attending Webster University in the United States are required to enroll in health insurance coverage through Student Health Services.

-- Students that are exempt from enrollment in the student health insurance plan must submit to SHS a copy of their current health insurance card which includes a copy of both the front and back of the card.
+• Students that receive an exemption must submit to SHS a copy of their current health insurance card which includes a copy of both the front and back of the card.

 IT Support Center